Skip to main content

 Passport and Visa

 All participants will need a valid passport in order to participate in the program.
 Students must ensure that their passport is valid at least six months past the program return date.
 US passport holders will need a visa to participate in this program.
 The ISO will provide instructions for purchasing a visa on arrival in Jordan.
-International students should consult http://www.jordanembassyus.org for visa and entry requirements, and meet with their International Student Advisor in the International Studies Office for information about re-entering the U.S. at the conclusion of the program.
+International students should consult the Jordan Embassy for visa and entry requirements, and meet with their International Student Advisor in the International Studies Office for information about re-entering the U.S. at the conclusion of the program.

 Health and Safety Information